kevinpettersson/scheduling-application/docs/RAD/rad.md

 While the already existing TimeEdit works well, it can sometimes be hard to organize or customize the calendar to fit specific needs of the students.
 Our goal with this project, is therefore to make a calendar manager app that makes TimeEdit calendars more user-friendly and easy for the user to customize.

 With TimeBridge, you can directly import your TimeEdit links and filter events by course code or activity type (such as lectures or labs) to create a personalized schedule.
 You’ll also be able to view your schedule, apply your preferences, add your own personalized calendar events, and export it as an ICS file or use a link to integrate with other calendar tools like Google Calendar.
 Additionally, it is possible to assign attendees to the different events in the calendar app.
 This makes it possible to create a combinded schedule, with both your own courses, as well as the courses of your friends or lab partners, and easily distinguish between your own course events and those of your friends.
-This feature is something we believe is extra helpful when trying to plan group activities, such as labs.

 ## Requirements
-These are the following textual requirements for our project.
+The following are the textual requirements for our project.
+In other words, these define what can be expected or what is _required_ for our product to be considered complete.
 These requirements works as a guideline when developing the product, as well as works as a foundation for when creating user stories.

 ### Functional Requirements:
 1. The system should allow users to import their schedules directly from TimeEdit using a valid URL link.